 Sandifer (Western Connecticut State University), is a founding member

 of the Euler Society.
-One
+One of the

-of as much of the mathematical opus of the great eighteenth century mathematician,
+much of the mathematical opus of the great eighteenth century mathematician,

 Leonhard Euler.
-These translations are housed online at
+These translations are housed online at the

 David Pengelley maintains a compendious website listing resources galore